sauravkb94/DigitalOcean-using-Terraform/README.md

    - Add the public key to your DigitalOcean account.

-✅ DigitalOcean Droplet for Discourse,
+✅ DigitalOcean Droplet for Discourse

 ✅ Floating IP for High Availability,

 ✅ Load Balancer for Scalability,

 ✅ DigitalOcean DNS for Custom Domain,

 ✅ Mailgun for Email Notifications,

 ✅ Remote State Management for Security